 *Unless our entries increase past a manageable level of course!
-In that case we’ll let you know first.
+In that case, we’ll let you know first.

 Promoting Welsh Talent

 Whilst the aims of the poetry competition have not changed since we began back in 2007, i.e. simply to help promote all good Welsh writers on the global stage, we have noticed that over all those years the taxpayer-funded, heavily-subsidised establishment organisations do not seem to want to help us achieve this aim.
-Every year we ask Literature Wales to help promote the contest (it is their job after all and they get millions of pounds of taxpayers money to do this!) but every year they seem to forget to promote us or we need to ask them several times, just to be included on their website or in a newsletter.
+Every year we ask Literature Wales to help promote the contest (it is their job after all and they get millions of pounds of taxpayers’ money to do this!) but every year they seem to forget to promote us or we need to ask them several times, just to be included on their website or in a newsletter.

 One year they even refused to help because we linked to an excellent blog that dared to tell the truth about them – blackmail we thought, how quaint!
 We asked Pen Cymru to intervene but they also refused to help.
-It doesn’t really bother us as we are fairly self-sufficient now but we do wonder why these big, powerful quangos take this backward, rather childish and spiteful attitude, especially as all we are doing is their job for them!
-In fact you’d think they would be falling over themselves to help advertise and market the contest, seeing as we do all the work.
+It doesn’t bother us as we are fairly self-sufficient now but we do wonder why these big, powerful quangos take this backward, rather childish and spiteful attitude, especially as all we are doing is their job for them!
+You’d think they would be falling over themselves to help advertise and market the contest, seeing as we do all the work.

 Writers of Wales